Purdue-ME597/ME597-Spring2025/0-Setup/2-ROS2_Installation_Guide.md

     ```

 ### Using the simulation for lab assignments:
 You will be using this simulation package in future tasks: Lab2, Lab3, Lab4, and Final Project.
 These will each have their own workspace.
 How can we use the simulator package, which belongs in its own workspace, in a different workspace?
 Learn what this means, and how, [on this page](../1-ROS_2_Basics/4-ROS_2_workspaces.md).
+(Available once Lab 1 is released)

 You're now ready to learn and play with ROS 2!
-Wohoo!